revuedepresse/org.revue-de-presse.api/doc/commands.md

 # Commands

-## How to authorize an existing application to collect publications on behalf of a Twitter member?
+## How to authorize an existing application to access publications on behalf of a Twitter member?

 ```shell
 make shell-worker